Tharis: Clothing

 The clothing of the Thar is a mix of Rajasthani and Sindhi clothing, as well as a small influence of Gujarati.
 The Thari women wear Ghagra choli, with the Thari men wearing a turban and sometimes wearing a Shalwar Qameez.
 During funerals, Thari women wear bangles and Thari men wear black dresses.

 Language

-The Thari people speak the Dhatki language, an Indo-Aryan language.
-The Thari also speak Sindhi and Urdu.
+The Tharis people speak Dhatki, Sindhi, Marwari and various other languages.